aws-observability/aws-rum-web/docs/cdn_installation.md

 ## Configuring the CloudWatch RUM web client

 The application-specific web client configuration is a JavaScript object whose fields are all optional.
 While these fields are optional, depending on your application the web client may not function properly if certain fields are omitted.
-For example, `identityPoolId` and `guestRoleArn` are both required unless your application performs its own AWS authentication and passes the credentials to the web client using the command `cwr('setAwsCredentials', {...});`.
+For example, `identityPoolId` is required unless your application performs its own AWS authentication and passes the credentials to the web client using the command `cwr('setAwsCredentials', {...});`.

 The snippet below shows several configuration options with the body of the snippet's function omitted for readability:
 ```html